Accessible Pricing

 From a social proof affirmation standpoint, buyers won’t be able to fully gauge nor appreciate how popular our home is and the level of buyer interest and engagement it receives simply from seeing our property listing alone.

-Breaking down our own perceived figurative ‘paywall’ would benefit us a great deal so as to encourage as many buyers as possible to come over, to not only view and appreciate our home in person, but also to see first-hand the level of buyer interest and engagement it receives, in particular, the level of competition and demand, and the buyers whom they will be competing against.
+Breaking down our own perceived figurative ‘paywall’ would benefit us tremendously, as a more accessible price would encourage as many buyers as possible to attend; to not only view and appreciate our home in person, but also to see first-hand the level of buyer interest and engagement it receives, in particular, the level of competition and demand, and the buyers whom they will be competing against.

 And naturally, the more buyers we are able to bring into our home, the heavier the competition and demand becomes, and the more appealing our home is perceived by the buyers, thanks to social proof affirmation working in our favour!